 Student Affairs is directly responsible for governing and coordinating student activities on campus.
-It is the intention that out-of-the-class activities and programs lend themselves to the total educational environment of the University and the holistic development of the participant.
+It is the intention that non-course related activities and programs lend themselves to the total educational environment of the University and the holistic development of the participant.
 For detailed information regarding student organization policies and procedures please see the Student Organization Manual located on the University Portal or within the Office of Student Affairs.